The Asset Management Review: European Overview

-The Commission adopted a delegated regulation to determine types of AIFMs, whether an AIFM is an AIFM of open-ended AIFs or closed-ended AIFs, and to ensure uniform conditions of application of the AIFMD, on 17 December 2013.107 In addition, the Commission adopted a delegated regulation on the information to be provided by national competent authorities to ESMA, which entered into force on 16 April 2015.108
+The Commission adopted a Delegated Regulation to determine types of AIFMs, whether an AIFM is an AIFM of open-ended AIFs or closed-ended AIFs, and to ensure uniform conditions of application of the AIFMD, on 17 December 2013.66 In addition, the Commission adopted a Delegated Regulation on the information to be provided by national competent authorities to ESMA, which entered into force on 16 April 2015.67

-The Commission has also adopted two implementing regulations, one to establish a procedure for determining the Member State of reference of a non-EU AIFM109 and the other to establish the procedure for AIFMs to opt in under the AIFMD.110
+The Commission also adopted two Implementing Regulations, one to establish a procedure for determining the Member State of reference of a non-EU AIFM68 and the other to establish the procedure for AIFMs to opt in under the AIFMD.69

-To supplement these Level 2 measures, ESMA has issued Level 3 guidelines.
-These provide guidance to national regulators in the EU as to how to implement directives, regulations and technical standards (Level 1 and 2 measures).
-While the guidelines are not legally binding, regulators and market participants should make every effort to comply with them.
-National regulators are required to incorporate these guidelines into their supervisory practices or explain why they have not done so.
+To supplement these Level 2 measures, ESMA issued Level 3 Guidelines.
+These provide guidance to national regulators in the European Union as to how to implement directives, regulations and technical standards (Level 1 and 2 measures).
+While the Guidelines are not legally binding, regulators and market participants should make every effort to comply with them.
+National regulators are required to incorporate these Guidelines into their supervisory practices or explain why they have not done so.

-On 11 February 2013, ESMA published Level 3 guidelines on sound remuneration policies under the AIFMD.111 A final report on the revision of these guidelines was published in March 2016, and the amended guidelines came into force on 1 January 2017.
-ESMA has also published guidelines on key concepts of the AIFMD112 that give guidance on the definition of an AIF,113 Q&As on the application of AIFMD,114 and guidelines115 on reporting obligations under the AIFMD that set out the information AIFMs should report to regulators and the times when reports must be made.
+On 11 February 2013, ESMA published Level 3 Guidelines on sound remuneration policies under the AIFMD.70 A final report on the revision of these Guidelines was published in March 2016, and the amended Guidelines came into force on 1 January 2017.
+ESMA also published Guidelines on key concepts of the AIFMD71 that give guidance on the definition of an AIF,72 Q&As on the application of AIFMD,73 and Guidelines74 on reporting obligations under the AIFMD that set out the information AIFMs should report to regulators and the times when reports must be made.

-On 7 April 2017, ESMA published the findings of its thematic study on notification frameworks and home host responsibilities under the AIFMD and the UCITS Directive.116 ESMA subsequently produced opinions regarding the delegation model on 17 and 20 July 2017.117 For further detail on the impact of ESMA's actions in light of Brexit, see the United Kingdom chapter.
+On 7 April 2017, ESMA published the findings of its thematic study on notification frameworks and home-host responsibilities under the AIFMD and the UCITS Directive.75 ESMA subsequently produced opinions regarding the delegation model on 17 and 20 July 2017.76 For further detail on the impact of ESMA's actions in light of Brexit, see the United Kingdom chapter.

 The reforms to the rules on marketing to investors that have been introduced by the Cross-Border Funds Marketing Regulation also apply in respect of the marketing by AIFMs or AIFs.

-In addition, on 30 October 2018 a delegated regulation to amend the AIFMD Level 2 Regulation as regards safe-keeping duties of depositaries was published in the OJ.
-That Regulation entered into force on 19 November 2018.118 Although securities and insolvency laws are not harmonised across the EU, the delegated regulation attempts to harmonise rules on safe-keeping of AIF assets by ensuring the clear identification of those assets when they are held by a third-party custodian.
-The delegated regulation will apply from 1 April 2020.
+In addition, on 30 October 2018 a Delegated Regulation to amend the AIFMD Level 2 Regulation as regards safe-keeping duties of depositaries was published in the Official Journal of the European Union (OJ).
+That Regulation entered into force on 19 November 2018.77 Although securities and insolvency laws are not harmonised across the European Union, the Delegated Regulation attempts to harmonise rules on safe-keeping of AIF assets by ensuring the clear identification of those assets when they are held by a third-party custodian.
+The Delegated Regulation has applied from 1 April 2020.

-In relation to the AIFMD, the Cross-border Funds Marketing Directive aims to clarify the scope of 'pre-marketing' activities that an EU AIFM may engage in without making a prior notification to the competent authority in its home Member State, and introduces a notification procedure for AIFMs that wish to discontinue marketing activities in a Member State.
+In relation to the AIFMD, the Cross-border Funds Marketing Directive aims to clarify the scope of 'pre-marketing' activities that an EU AIFM may engage in without making a prior notification to the competent authority in its home Member State.
+This has been a controversial area given that Member States have historically taken different approaches to the meaning of 'marketing' for the purposes of AIFMD.
+However, the Cross-border Funds Marketing Directive introduces a new definition of 'pre-marketing' and certain conditions that must be met for interactions with potential investors to amount to 'pre-marketing' activity, rather than 'marketing' activity, which would in turn require prior notification to the competent authority in its home Member State.
+The Cross-border Funds Marketing Directive also introduces a notification procedure for AIFMs that wish to discontinue marketing activities in a Member State.

 i Current regime